TanjaKec/mws/public/media/TK_CV.knit.md

 ### COMMUNITY INITIATIVES

+- [**WiDS Central and Eastern Europe 2021**](https://widscee.wixsite.com/about) is an independent virtual event organized for the first time as a regional event by WiDS Ambassadors from Hungary, Romania, Austria, Croatia, Serbia, Slovenia and Bosnia and Herzegovina, to coincide with the annual Women in Data Science ([WiDS](https://www.widsconference.org)) Worldwide.
-- [**WiDS Subotica Conference 2020**](https://suwids2.netlify.app) is an initiative aims to inspire and educate data scientists worldwide, regardless of gender, and support women in the field
+- [**WiDS Subotica Conference 2020**](https://suwids2.netlify.app) is an initiative that aims to inspire and educate data scientists worldwide, regardless of gender, and support women in the field
-- **DS Serbia Caravan**: promoting R-Ladies initiative and introducing current chapters BG and NS as a part of wider DS community within Serbia; December 2019
+- **DS Serbia Caravan**: promoting the R-Ladies initiative and introducing current chapters BG and NS as a part of the wider DS community within Serbia, December 2019
-- **I’mpowered for the future** ambassador: initiative aims to empower young women with programming knowledge and raising an awareness of a wide array of jobs that require basic programming skills; November 2019
+- **I’mpowered for the future** ambassador: an initiative that aims to empower young women with programming knowledge and rais an awareness of a wide array of jobs that require basic programming skills; November 2019
-- **Women in IT and Entrepreneurship**: moderator of the panel discussion; Startit, Novi Sad, Serbia; 29 Avgust 2019
+- **Women in IT and Entrepreneurship**: moderator of the panel discussion; Startit, Novi Sad, Serbia, 29 August 2019
 - [**RBootcamp**](http://rbootcamp.rbind.io) is a platform built to provide an insightful overview on the data democracy process through the use of free open source data analysis software packages
-- [**WiDS Subotica Conference 2019**](https://widssubotica.netlify.com) is an initiative aims to inspire and educate data scientists worldwide, regardless of gender, and support women in the field
+- [**WiDS Subotica Conference 2019**](https://widssubotica.netlify.com) is an initiative that aims to inspire and educate data scientists worldwide, regardless of gender, and support women in the field
 - **Future Directions of R**: Forum member as industrial representative at *Northwest Universities R Day*; Manchester, UK, 31 October 2018
 - [**klikR**](http://klikr.rbind.io) is an initiative designed to introduce and make accessible the art world of data science with the focus on the younger generation, existing students and those wishing to change the course of their career.
 It fosters greater inclusivity and gender diversity
-- **Importance of IT communities**: Forum member as a coorganiser of R_ladies chpaters; Chaired by Kejtlin Gilum from Meetup HQ NY; Startit, Belgrade, Serbia; 19 June 2018
+- **Importance of IT communities**: Forum member as a coorganiser of R-Ladies chapters, moderated by Kejtlin Gilum from Meetup HQ NY; Startit, Belgrade, Serbia, 19 June 2018
-- **N1 TV's Net Context: Data Science**; Belgrade, Serbia; 10 April 2018
+- **N1 TV's Net Context: Data Science**; Belgrade, Serbia, 10 April 2018
 - **R-Ladies Manchester, Belgrade and Novi Sad**, *Founder* and *coorganiser*: R-Ladies Manchester/Belgrade/Montenegro/Novi Sad are part of a global initiative, R-Ladies Global, designed to improve the gender diversity of R users worldwide and in particular, to improve the participation and experience of women in the R community
 As part of the initiative, R-Ladies Manchester hosts talks and workshops about the use of R
 - **Data Science Initiative for The College of Business, Law and Social Sciences at UCLan**, *Founder*: